Skip to main content

 How it works:

-Changing a task’s start or due date automatically adjusts all its dependent tasks (both previous and next while) keeping:
+Changing a task’s start or due date automatically adjusts all its dependent tasks (both previous and next tasks) while keeping:

 Current: